 So if you’re writing blog posts for your store’s SEO, you can create a translated version of their slugs to target search terms that might be used in your target languages.

-Post and page titles are translated automatically by Weglot’s machine translation along with post and page content.
+Weglot’s machine translation automatically translates post and page titles, along with post and page content.

 Just like the content, you can edit them via the Translations screen in Weglot or by using the Visual Editor.
 Click on the post or page title in the Visual Editor and edit the translation for SEO if you want to include keywords that people will be searching for in the translated language.